 What happens during the study?

-The study lasts about 6 months.
+The study lasts between 6 and 18 months, depending on which treatment you receive.
 You will have in person visits to check on the status of your health.
-Most of these visits will happen during the first month of the study.
 You will also have phone calls or video chats from your home with a researcher.

 If you agree to be in the study, you will give your permission by signing an informed consent form.